Intuit (NASDAQ:INTU) Releases FY 2022 Earnings Guidance

-A number of research analysts have recently issued reports on the stock.
-Stifel Nicolaus cut their price objective on shares of Intuit from $725.00 to $600.00 and set a buy rating on the stock in a research report on Friday, February 25th.
-Oppenheimer dropped their target price on shares of Intuit from $696.00 to $588.00 and set an outperform rating on the stock in a research report on Friday, February 25th.
-The Goldman Sachs Group dropped their target price on shares of Intuit from $840.00 to $715.00 and set a buy rating on the stock in a research report on Friday, February 25th.
-Mizuho dropped their target price on shares of Intuit from $730.00 to $650.00 and set a buy rating on the stock in a research report on Thursday, February 3rd.
-Finally, BMO Capital Markets dropped their target price on shares of Intuit from $625.00 to $600.00 and set an outperform rating on the stock in a research report on Friday, February 25th.
-Four research analysts have rated the stock with a hold rating and twenty-two have given a buy rating to the company.
-According to MarketBeat.com, the company currently has an average rating of Buy and an average target price of $616.62.
+Several brokerages have recently commented on INTU.
+Jefferies Financial Group lowered their target price on shares of Intuit from $790.00 to $700.00 and set a buy rating on the stock in a report on Friday, February 25th.
+Barclays cut their target price on shares of Intuit from $715.00 to $625.00 and set an overweight rating on the stock in a research report on Tuesday, February 22nd.
+Evercore ISI dropped their price objective on shares of Intuit from $720.00 to $645.00 and set an outperform rating for the company in a report on Friday, February 25th.
+The Goldman Sachs Group cut their price objective on Intuit from $840.00 to $715.00 and set a buy rating on the stock in a research note on Friday, February 25th.
+Finally, KeyCorp cut their price target on shares of Intuit from $700.00 to $600.00 and set an overweight rating on the stock in a research report on Monday, February 28th.
+Four analysts have rated the stock with a hold rating and twenty-two have assigned a buy rating to the company.
+Based on data from MarketBeat.com, Intuit currently has a consensus rating of Buy and a consensus target price of $616.62.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, April 18th.
-Shareholders of record on Monday, April 11th will be given a dividend of $0.68 per share.
-This represents a $2.72 dividend on an annualized basis and a yield of 0.56%.
-The ex-dividend date is Friday, April 8th.
-Intuit’s dividend payout ratio is presently 34.69%.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, April 18th.
+Investors of record on Monday, April 11th will be given a dividend of $0.68 per share.
+The ex-dividend date of this dividend is Friday, April 8th.
+This represents a $2.72 dividend on an annualized basis and a yield of 0.62%.
+Intuit’s payout ratio is presently 34.69%.

-In other news, EVP James Alexander Chriss sold 368 shares of the company’s stock in a transaction on Monday, February 28th.
-The shares were sold at an average price of $478.84, for a total transaction of $176,213.12.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, EVP Laura A. Fennell sold 15,000 shares of the company’s stock in a transaction on Wednesday, January 5th.
-The stock was sold at an average price of $607.47, for a total transaction of $9,112,050.00.
+In related news, EVP Laura A. Fennell sold 15,000 shares of the stock in a transaction that occurred on Wednesday, January 5th.
+The shares were sold at an average price of $607.47, for a total transaction of $9,112,050.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, EVP Laura A. Fennell sold 59,286 shares of the business’s stock in a transaction that occurred on Wednesday, March 2nd.
+The shares were sold at an average price of $475.03, for a total value of $28,162,628.58.
 The disclosure for this sale can be found here.
-Corporate insiders own 3.27% of the company’s stock.
+In the last quarter, insiders sold 74,654 shares of company stock valued at $37,450,892.
+3.27% of the stock is owned by insiders.

-Several institutional investors and hedge funds have recently made changes to their positions in INTU.
-EverSource Wealth Advisors LLC purchased a new stake in shares of Intuit in the fourth quarter valued at about $54,000.
-Belpointe Asset Management LLC purchased a new stake in shares of Intuit in the fourth quarter valued at about $153,000.
-Marshall Wace LLP purchased a new stake in shares of Intuit in the fourth quarter valued at about $169,000.
-Virtu Financial LLC purchased a new stake in shares of Intuit in the fourth quarter valued at about $227,000.
-Finally, Titleist Asset Management LTD. purchased a new stake in shares of Intuit in the fourth quarter valued at about $255,000.
-81.40% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently modified their holdings of the business.
+Barclays PLC grew its holdings in shares of Intuit by 5.3% during the fourth quarter.
+Barclays PLC now owns 1,179,139 shares of the software maker’s stock worth $758,444,000 after buying an additional 59,417 shares during the last quarter.
+Bank of New York Mellon Corp grew its holdings in Intuit by 1.5% in the third quarter.
+Bank of New York Mellon Corp now owns 2,950,513 shares of the software maker’s stock valued at $1,591,832,000 after purchasing an additional 44,000 shares during the last quarter.
+American International Group Inc. raised its position in Intuit by 6.6% during the third quarter.
+American International Group Inc. now owns 124,866 shares of the software maker’s stock worth $67,366,000 after acquiring an additional 7,783 shares during the last quarter.
+Flagship Harbor Advisors LLC lifted its stake in Intuit by 51.5% in the 4th quarter.
+Flagship Harbor Advisors LLC now owns 1,324 shares of the software maker’s stock valued at $852,000 after buying an additional 450 shares in the last quarter.
+Finally, Titleist Asset Management LTD. acquired a new stake in shares of Intuit during the fourth quarter valued at $255,000.
+81.40% of the stock is owned by institutional investors.

 Intuit Company Profile (Get Rating)